San Diego Workplace injury Lawyer Help

 Direct answer

-What should I do after getting injured at work in California?
+What should I do after a workplace injury incident in San Diego, California?

 What to do after a workplace injury in San Diego